-• We will contact the school SENDCo and ensure he/she knows about any special arrangements or support that need to be made for your child.
+- We will contact the school SENDCo. and ensure he/she knows about any special arrangements or support that need to be made for your child. - We will make sure that all records about your child are passed on as soon as possible.